verygoodsecurity/vgs-collect-ios/demoapp/Readme.md

 3. Run `DemoApp` and select `Collect Card for Multiplexing`.

-4. With provided Collect setup, form will make a request to the `/api/v1/financial_instruments` endpoint with the following data structure:
+4. Fill in form with valid card data and press `Upload`.
+With provided Collect setup, form will make a request to the `/api/v1/financial_instruments` endpoint with the following data structure:

 ```
 {